EventStore/documentation/docs/clients/dotnet/5.0/connecting/connecting-to-a-server.md

 | `SetGossipTimeout(TimeSpan timeout)` | Sets the period after which gossip times out if none is received (Default: 1 second). |

 ::: tip
- If you are using the commercial edition of Event Store HA with Manager nodes in place, the gossip port should be the port number of the external HTTP port on which the managers are running.
-If you are using the open source edition of Event Store HA the gossip port should be the External HTTP port that the nodes are running on.
+ If you are using the commercial edition of EventStoreDB HA with Manager nodes in place, the gossip port should be the port number of the external HTTP port on which the managers are running.
+If you are using the open source edition of EventStoreDB HA the gossip port should be the External HTTP port that the nodes are running on.
 If you cannot use a well-known port for this across all nodes you can instead use gossip seed discovery and set the `IPEndPoint` of some seed nodes instead.
  :::

 ### Connecting using gossip seeds